 Lize Swartz is the editor-in-chief of ISS Blog Bliss and a PhD researcher at the International Institute of Social Studies of Erasmus University Rotterdam, where she researches political dynamics of socio-hydrological systems.
 She is part of the newly formed Transformative Methodologies Working Group situated in the Civic Innovation Research Group.

-Adinda Ceelen is Knowledge Broker & Research Communications Advisor at the International Institute of Social Studies (ISS), where she works together with researchers on bridging research with society.
-She holds an LL.M degree from Utrecht University and a BA degree from University College Utrecht.” the following sentence.
-She also completed the Advanced Master in International Development at Radboud University.
+Adinda Ceelen is Knowledge Broker & Research Communications Advisor at the International Institute of Social Studies (ISS), where she works together with researchers on strengthening links between research and society.
+She holds an LL.M degree from Utrecht University and a BA degree from University College Utrecht, and furthermore completed the Advanced Master in International Development (AMID) at Radboud University.

 Are you looking for more content about Global Development and Social Justice?
 Subscribe to Bliss, the official blog of the International Institute of Social Studies, and stay updated about interesting topics our researchers are working on.